 Varieties: Trinitario, Nacional hybrid seedlings

 Fermentation Style: 3-tier wooden boxes locally sourced and constructed eucalyptus.
 6 day ferment.

 Drying Style: 100% sun dried on raised drying tables.
 Direct and indirect sunlight.

 Elevation: 600 to 2000 feet

 Butter Fat Content: 56%

 Kokoa Kamili Fermentery was founded by Brian LoBue and Simran Bindra, who have backgrounds in international development throughout eastern and southern Africa.
 Prior to Kokoa Kamili, a single buyer dominated the area – the local arm of one of the world’s largest soft commodity trading houses.
 A sole buyer meant it had the power to set the price for cocoa, and farmers had little alternatives.
 Historically, farmers in the Kilombero Valley received some of the lowest prices for cocoa in the country.
 In Kokoa Kamili’s ﬁrst year alone Kilombero farmers received the highest prices in Tanzania for their cocoa.

 Kokoa Kamili also distributes cocoa seedlings to farmers in the community.
-In the past three years, they have aided in the planting of over 140,000 trees.
+In the past three years, they have aided in the planting of over half a million trees.

 Kokoa Kamili is situated in the Udzungwa Mountains National Park, an area known for its abundance of bird and mammal wildlife.
 It is most famous for the eleven diﬀerent primate species, bird life, and is one of three remaining sites that support Savannah Elephants in a mountainous environment.
 Current estimates say that 2,000 elephants reside in and around the Udzungwa area.